LinkedIn has the potential to accelerate your career—whether you’re actively looking for new opportunities or not.

 If you aren’t actively looking for new job opportunities, filling out the summary section of your LinkedIn profile can seem like a chore not worth doing.

 In fact, your summary acts as a personal introduction for recruiters and is a good place to add keywords.
 Our experts recommend including a paragraph on who you are, one on what you do professionally and one that details what your company does.
+This is a chance to grab the attention of potential employers and recruiters and gives context to everything else on your profile.

 Basic spelling and grammar errors

+The best Linkedin profiles are watertight when it comes to spelling, punctuation and grammar.
 Your LinkedIn profile should undergo the same amount of scrutiny that your CV does with regard to error-checking.
 One minor error could cost you a great opportunity.

 Not adding your skills or qualifications